dhamilton19/js-speed-test/README.md

 # JS Speed Test

-This project was used to test the speed of javascript and json parsing for Android, iOS and Desktop.
+This project was used to test the speed of javascript and json parsing on Android, iOS and Desktop.
+All data that was used has been removed due to its potentially sensitive nature.

 ##Installation